teoCoding/teoCoding/README.md

 **[X](https://x.com/teo_coding) | [LinkedIn](https://www.linkedin.com/in/teo-coding-0b53951ab/)**

+*”In some ways, programming is like painting.
+You start with a blank canvas and certain basic raw materials.
+You use a combination of science, art and craft to determine what to do with them.”*

 <!--
 **teoCoding/teoCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.